Blackwater River (Virginia): Fishing

 The Blackwater originates as a coastal plain swamp in Prince George County.
 It flows east through braided channels of bald cypress and tupelo in Surry County.
 The river then turns south into Southampton County where several boat ramps are accessible for anglers, hunters and boaters alike.
 The Blackwater then joins with the Nottoway to form the Chowan at the Virginia-North Carolina state line.
 On any one trip you can see whitetail deer, numerous waterfowl, raccoons, squirrels and many unique reptile and amphibian species, not to mention a healthy fish population swimming under the water's surface.

 The dark, tannin stained waters of the Blackwater River host runs of striped bass, river herring (alewives and blueback), American and hickory shad in the spring.
 Angling for redbreast sunfish ("red throats" or "red robins") is also quite good in the spring.
 The river also hosts largemouth bass, bluegill, crappie, flier, and chain pickerel populations.
 Bowfin and gar are common in the lower main stem.
 Angling for bowfin provides a great opportunity to catch many hard-fighting fish in a short amount of time.
 The possibility also exists to land a trophy bowfin over ten pounds.

 Canoeing and kayaking

 Recreational opportunities are limited to some bridge crossings, state boat ramps, and canoe access areas.
 No permits are required.

 Boat ramps can be found at Routes 611 (Joyner's Bridge Rd) and 603 off Route 258 in Isle of Wight County.

 A new double-lane boat ramp with paved parking will be open in the City of Franklin in the spring of 2007.

 Canoe access can be found off of Rt.
 619 (Burdette), Rt.
 189 (S. Quay), and Rt.
 620 (Broadwater Br.), but beware of vehicle parking restrictions.
 If you are putting in at Rt.
 620 speak with landowner across the street.

+There is a new canoe and kayak launch now in the city of Franklin at the River Walk park next to the bridge that crosses the river from Franklin to Isle of Wight county at the mill.